MihaiElisei/GenderEqualityInTech/README.md

 #### **2.5 Women in tech stats**

 The women in tec stats page shows data pulled from different sources.
-It shows users what countries are leading the way in addressing the gender gap issue.
-It also highlights how the shortage of women tech can be traced as far back as high school.
+It shows users what countries are leading the way in addressing the women in tech gender gap.
+It also highlights how the shortage of women in tech can be traced as far back as high school.

-The page also shows how the field of computing used to be dominated by women and we also list how women can succeed in tech and we list some of the biggest tech organizations in the world that are headed by women.
+The page also shows how the field of computing used to be dominated by women.
+We also list how women have made their way to the top of some of the biggest tech companies in the world and to show them what is possible in their career.

-At the bottom of the page we have a number of videos where users can directly hear from women who are already working in the tech/STEM field.
+At the bottom of the page we have a number of videos where users can hear directly from women who are already working successfully in the tech/STEM field.

 #### **2.6 Quiz**